6 min read

 npm run dev

-Rari automatically downloads the appropriate binary for your platform and starts both the Vite development server and Rust runtime.
-No Docker, no complex setup—just fast React development.
+rari automatically downloads the appropriate binary for your platform and starts both the Vite development server and Rust runtime, with no Docker or complex setup required.

 The Benchmark Code